ChaoticTrials/SkyblockBuilder/README.md

 will still exist but you can't re-bind a new team to that island.

 ### Clearing teams
 Because teams can be empty, you can "clear" all islands.
-If you use `/skyblock teams clear`, all empty teams will be deleted as in [Deleting teams](#deleting-teams).
+If you use `/skyblock teams clear <name>`, all empty teams will be deleted as in [Deleting teams](#deleting-teams).

+If you provide a team name, all players from this team will be removed and teleported to spawn island.

 ### Joining a team
 An operator need to add players to a team.
 For that, they need to use `/skyblock teams join <team_name> <player>`.